martinberger/n-queens-with-lines/README.md

 **Verification plan.** The problem does *not* come with a customer approved test suite, or other suitable testing oracle.
-For N > 8 visual inspection of solutions is becomes unreliable quickly.
+For N >= 8 visual inspection of solutions becomes unreliable quickly.
 Moreover it is not easy to work out if the algorithm might have 'forgotten' a solution.
 In addition, the notion of line is itself somewhat tricky, and a specification that can be tested against, might be